crossingts/cybersecurityfoundations/6.-practical-foundations-in-ethical-hacking/phases-of-the-penetration-testing-process/README.md

 * Describe the phases of the penetration testing process
 * Describe best practices for writing the penetration test report

-This section describes the **phases** of the penetration testing **process**—planning, reconnaissance, scanning and enumeration, gaining access (exploitation) and privilege escalation, maintaining access, covering tracks, and reporting—including the goals of each phase and key technologies used.
+This section describes the phases of the penetration testing process—planning, reconnaissance, scanning and enumeration, gaining access (exploitation) and privilege escalation, maintaining access, covering tracks, and reporting—including the goals of each phase and key technologies used.
 Further, this section describes best practices for writing the penetration test report.

 ### Topics covered in this section <a href="#topics-covered-in-this-section" id="topics-covered-in-this-section"></a>